SRoddis/Mongo.Migration/Readme.md

         public DocumentVersion Version { get; set; }
     }
     ```
-3. Create a `Migration<TDocument>` and mark it with the `MigrationMarker` attribute.
-The versioning should be done in [Semantic Versioning]( http://semver.org/).
-But it is up to you, wether you just use the patch version to count the number of migrations.
+3. Create a migration by extending the abstract class `Migration<TDocument>`.
+Best practice for the version is to use [Semantic Versioning](http://semver.org/) but ultimately it is up to you.
+You could simply use the patch version to count the number of migrations.
 If there is a duplicate for a specific type an exception is thrown on initialization.
     ```csharp
-    [MigrationMarker]
     public class M001_RenameDorsToDoors : Migration<Car>
     {
         public M001_RenameDorsToDoors()